 The Department is routinely involved in a number of legal proceedings and claims that cover a wide range of matters.
-In the opinion of management, the outcome of these matters is not expected to have any material adverse effect on the financial position or results of operations of the Department.
+In the opinion of management, the outcome of these matters is not expected to have any material adverse effect on the financial position or changes in financial position of the Department.